 The AP view would show decreased tibiofibular overlap [normal>6mm].
 The mortise view would also show decreased overlap [normal >1 mm]

-CT is also done when there is clinical suspicion of syndesmotic injury in presence of normal x-rays.
-It is very sensitive and specific investigation for detecting syndesmotic injury.
+CT is also done when there is clinical suspicion of syndesmotic injury in the presence of normal x-rays.
+It is a very sensitive and specific investigation for detecting syndesmotic injury.